THE ULTIMATE ZERO WASTE GROCERY SHOPPING GUIDE

 WHAT TO BRING

 Whilst there are many products designed to make this experience easier- the truth is that a few repurposed jars and reusable shopping bag is probably enough to get you started.
-I like to reuse any containers, starting from jam to pickles jars.
+I like to reuse any containers, starting from takeaway boxes to pickle jars.
 I don’t only use them for bulk shopping but also DIY beauty care and gifts.
 They are just so handy.
 What else?

 Bread bag- no need for anything fancy, simple tea towel will do the job too